WJSoftware/wj-config/PublishNote.md

 be applied depending on the existence of individual or sub-groups of traits, and let the builder decide whether or not the data sources should be included.
 No more generating per-region or per-customer type configuration files.

+### Breaking Changes

+1. The property `environment.value` disappeared.
+Use `environment.current.name` instead.
+2. The property `environment.names` disappeared.
+Use `environment.all` instead.

+---

 ## Beta 2

 1. Fixed the `FetchedConfigDataSource` class.
 Now it properly returns an empty object if an error occurs after